ansys/pyaedt/examples/02-HFSS3DLayout/Readme.txt

 HFSS 3D Layout examples
 ~~~~~~~~~~~~~~~~~~~~~~~
 These examples use PyAEDT to show some end-to-end workflows for HFSS 3D Layout.
-This includes model generation, setup, meshing, and postprocessing.
+It includes model generation, setup, meshing, and post-processing.